any-docs/css/content/reference/values/ray/index.md

 - In `box2`, a greater positive angle of `150deg` is applied to the ray to show how the ray angle works.
 Starting from the top-left corner, the box is rotated in a clockwise direction to reach the specified angle of `150deg`.

 - `box2` and `box3` have the same `offset-path` values.
-In `box3`, an {{cssxref("offset-rotate")}} of `0deg` is also applied to the element.
+In `box3`, an `offset-rotate` of `0deg` is also applied to the element.
 As a result, the element will remain rotated at this specific angle all along the ray's path, and the element will not rotate in the direction of the path.
 Notice in `box3` that the ray path is at `150deg`, but the box orientation will not change along the path because of `offset-rotate`.
 Also note that the `offset-path` property of `box3` does not specify a starting `<position>`, so the ray's starting position is derived from the element's `offset-position`, which in this case is `top 20% left 40%`.

 - The `offset-position` of `box4` is set to top-left corner (`0 0`) of the containing block, and as a result, the element's anchor point and the offset starting position coincide.
 The ray angle of `0deg` is applied to the element at this starting point.